hackerzhuli/unity-code/README.md

-## Unity Code
+## Description

-Unity Code is a Visual Studio Code extension that enhances Unity development experience in Cursor, Windsurf and Trae with Unity Tests, Unity Debugger, another other useful features for Unity devlopment.
+Unity Code is a Visual Studio Code extension that enhances Unity development experience in Cursor, Windsurf and Trae with Unity Tests, Unity Debugger, and other useful features for Unity devlopment.

 ## Motivation
-Why create my own Unity extension when there is a official Unity extension?
+Why create my own Unity extension when there is an official Unity extension?
 Because we are not allowed to use Unity extension and C# Dev Kit(Unity extension depends on) outside of VS Code according to their license or terms of use.
 That is why I decided to build Unity Code.
-So I and anyone else can develop Unity games in Cursor, Windsurf and Trae with ease.
-It's totally free and open source!
+So I can develop Unity games in Cursor, Windsurf and Trae with ease.
+So can you, it's totally free and open source!

 ## Features

 ### Unity Test Explorer
 Displays Unity tests in your code editor's Testing window.
-You can also run tests right where your method is at!
+Run tests right where your method is at!
 See the test results and stack trace(for failed tests) right inside your test method!

 ### Unity Console
 See Unity logs in your code editor with clickable stack trace!

 ### Unity Debugger
-Attach to Unity Editor directly from your code editor using the integrated MonoDebugger.
+Attach to Unity Editor from your code editor using the integrated MonoDebugger and crush the bugs!

 ### Automatic Meta File Renaming
 Automatically renames Unity `.meta` files when you rename assets in your code editor, making refactoring class names more easy.
 It also does what's needed when you move/delete an asset in your code editor.

 ### C# Documentation Hover
 Shows beautiful markdown from xml docs for in project classes and members.
-Show docs links for classes from Unity official Scripting API or official Unity packages, also doc links for official classes from .NET and also some popular .NET libraries.
+Show docs links for classes from Unity official Scripting API or official Unity packages, also doc links for official classes from .NET.

 ### Auto-refresh on C# File Save
 When you save a C# file in a Unity project, the extension will automatically trigger a recompile (if you have enabled it in settings).